 Out-of-state teachers must satisfy out-of-state fees to receive graduate hours.

-Bio 612 is a graded, graduate level course requiring:
+Bio 612 is a graded, graduate-level course requiring:

-- Attendance at one of the hands-on workshops
+- Completion of the hands-on laboratory workshop

 Registrations are invited from instructors at the high school and undergraduate levels.
 The level of instruction assumes the applicants have some biology

 Three graduate credit hours will be offered to SC teachers through the Lander University Department of Biological Sciences.
+Teachers who have completed